 RFID (radio-frequency identification) has been used as a form of tracking since the Second World War.
 It was later installed in 2004 by retailer Walmart as a way of tracking consumer assets, sparking a mass adoption of RFID tagging technology.

-Available in different forms that offer varying frequencies, durable RFID tags are a popular choice when it comes to tagging assets.
-An RFID tag’s long-range and accurate data-reading capabilities have enabled many industries to capitalize on asset tracking solutions.
+Available in different forms that offer varying frequencies, such as passive and active RFID tags, durable RFID tags are a popular choice when it comes to tagging assets.
+An RFID tag’s long-range and accurate data-reading capabilities have enabled many industries to capitalise on asset tracking solutions.
 In the retail industry, RFID technology enabled clothes retailer River Island to increase stock accuracy from 70% to 98%.
-Canus, a skincare production company, also utilizes RFID tags and sensors to monitor the condition of their products when in transit.
+Canus, a skincare production company, also utilises RFID tags and sensors to monitor the condition of their products when in transit.

 Barcode and QR Code Labels

 Barcode labels have been associated with asset tagging ever since the very first consumer barcode was scanned in 1974.
-Due to their cheap costs and availability, the use of barcode and QR code labels for asset tracking solutions are extremely popular in businesses that store hundreds or thousands of assets in warehouses and stock rooms.
+Due to their cheap costs and availability, the use of barcode for asset tracking solutions are extremely popular in businesses that store hundreds or thousands of assets in warehouses and stock rooms.

 Made up of varying bars and spaces that represent unique numbers and letters, barcodes can be read by simply scanning them with a compatible reader; whether a handheld scanner or smartphone.